nc-uw/ML-DeepLearning--Algos/README.md

 <br /> C. Experiment with Regularization such as, Dropouts or L2 Loss

-<br /> WORKOUT 3 - Text Data
+<br /> WORKOUT 3 - Logistic Regression by Stochastic Gradient Descent
 <br /> A.
 <br /> B.
 <br /> C.

-#Online Logistic Regression by Stochastic Gradient Descent
+<br /> WORKOUT 4 - Character-based Language Markov Models
+<br /> A. Use twitter database to build a model that can predict the language of the tweet
+<br /> B. Related probability tables are created for every language subset in the training database
+<br /> C. These tables are applied to predict the language of the tweet in the validation database